rknell/cordova-media-generator/README.md

     - name: name of the page for easy reference later on

 ##Changelog
-v0.3.6 - Added support for icon-60@3x, 667h Portrait, 736h Landscape, 736h Portrait
+v0.4.0 - Removed support for PhantomJS screenshots - they just weren't up to scratch.
-v0.3.5 - Fix crash if no screenshots are specified
+       - Added support for Cordova 4 and moved to config.xml file setup instead of just replacing images in their place v0.3.6 - Added support for icon-60@3x, 667h Portrait, 736h Landscape, 736h Portrait v0.3.5 - Fix crash if no screenshots are specified